 High Triglyceride

 Triglycerides are vital to various cells functions and determine the amount of reserve energy that our body can offer.
 Triglycerides come from food and are also produced by the body.
-High blood triglyceride (hypertriglyceridemia) is a lipid disorder.
-High triglyceride levels are usually accompanied by high total blood cholesterol levels.
-Blood triglyceride levels are indicative of a person's susceptibility to various diseases such as hypertension, heart attack, cardiovascular disease and atherosclerosis.
-High levels of triglycerides increase the risk of diabetes and pancreatitis.
-Blood triglyceride levels of around 150 200 mg/dL are considered normal.
-While high triglyceride levels are those above 200 mg/dL, those having triglyceride levels greater than 499 mg/dL are at high risk.
-High triglyceride levels also put a person at increased risk of thrombosis.
+High blood triglyceride or hypertriglyceridemia is a lipid disorder.
+High Triglyceride levels are usually accompanied by high total blood cholesterol levels.
+Blood Triglyceride levels are indicative of a person's susceptibility to various diseases such as hypertension, heart attack, cardiovascular disease and atherosclerosis.
+High levels of Triglycerides increase the risk of diabetes and pancreatitis.
+Blood triglyceride levels of around 150 to 170 mg/dL are considered normal.
+While high Triglyceride levels are those above 200 mg/dL, those having triglyceride levels greater than 499 mg/dL are at high risk. (see below the table) High Triglyceride levels also put a person at increased risk of thrombosis.

 Hyperlipoproteinemia